 A typical deployment will be similar to that depicted in the following diagram.
-Note that each server node depicted may be installed on a hardware server or as a virtual machine image.
+Note that each IA server node depicted may be installed on a hardware server or as a virtual machine image.
 Associate sizing will be based on VM image.
+Follow the [CIC Installation and Configuration Guide] for sizing/virtualization recommendations of PureConnect components.